-• There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period q.
-Policy on Leases
+• There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period

 The Group classifies all other liabilities as non-current.

 Deferred tax assets and liabilities are classified as non-current assets and liabilities.